gimox/json-routing/README.md

 ```
 The initial syntax is the same as simple but now the second parameters is not a string but a JSON definition,  let me explain the options:

-- `action`: the same as simple config;
+- `action`        : the same as simple config;
-- `controller`: a custom controller name, the standard follows this conventions: jsonroutesname+Controller.js (camel case), but if you need to call a controller named userlogin and not UserController;
+- `controller`    : a custom controller name, the standard follows this conventions: jsonroutesname+Controller.js (camel case), but if you need to call a controller named userlogin and not UserController;
+- `controllerPath`: if you need a different path for controller, you can set here.
+Remember it start to root project folder.
-- `policy:` is a modules/function called before the controller (= middleware), by default it call a file in ./policy named as you set in parameters "fileName" and a function named as you set in "functionName"
+- `policy`        : is a modules/function called before the controller (= middleware), by default it call a file in ./policy named as you set in parameters "fileName" and a function named as you set in "functionName"
-- `regex`:  you can set a regex to validate your route, i discourage use it and i prefer add this logic in the controller for a better code speed.
+- `regex`         :  you can set a regex to validate your route, i discourage use it and i prefer add this logic in the controller for a better code speed.

-> **Note:**  you can add simple and extended funtion in the same file as you need
+> **NOTE:**  you can add simple and extended function in the same file as you need

+> **TIPS:**  you can set the second parameter as JSON null, it get default parameters:  "GET /user/whoiam" : {}"